achesco/browser-nano/README.md

 ### Self-Signed SSL Certificate Issue

 When using CouchDB through HTTPS protocol with self-signed certificate need to manually accept it first.
 This could be done by accessing Couch's web admin-console on https-port manually.
-Otherwise, will get 'Invalid certificate error', 'NET::ERR\_CERT\_INVALID' or something similar, depends on browser.
+Otherwise, will get 'Invalid certificate error', 'net::ERR\_INSECURE\_RESPONSE' or something similar, depends on browser.

 [How to enable SSL with CouchDB](https://wiki.apache.org/couchdb/How_to_enable_SSL)